MileHacker Logo

 Appropriate Attire

-Dress is generally casual and modern in urban areas.
+Dress is generally casual along with current in urban areas.
 For religious sites, dressing modestly is suitable.

 Guidelines: